MatrixBrain/DMIS/README.md

 |**xPINN-DMIS(ours)**|1.596|**0.202**|**0.128**|
 |**cPINN-DMIS(ours)**|2.788|0.238|0.210|

+Note: The results of PINN-O are different from the provided results in the original PINN paper because we use **extrapolation precision** and the original PINN paper uses **interpolation precision**.

 ## Citation
 If you find the code and pre-trained models useful for your research, please consider citing our paper. :blush:
 ```